Learn These Rhetorical Strategies to Become More Persuasive!

 What are rhetorical devices?

-Where rhetorical strategies are about the general pathway for building an argument, rhetorical devices are language tools used to enhance speech.
-Figurative language elements - like similes, alliteration, and metaphors - are all rhetorical devices.
-Beyond that, other rhetorical devices include elements like word choice, speech rhythm, and storytelling tools.
+Where rhetorical strategies are about the general approach for building an argument, rhetorical devices are specific language tools used to enhance persuasive speech.
+Figurative language elements like similes, alliteration, and metaphors are all rhetorical devices.
+Other rhetorical devices include elements like word choice, speech rhythm, and storytelling tools.

-Let's look at a few rhetorical devices and see how they're used.
+Let's look at a few rhetorical devices and see how they're used to create effective rhetorical strategies.

 10 rhetorical devices with examples